trentbrooks/ofxGStreamer/README.md

 sudo mv /Library/Frameworks/GStreamer.framework/Headers/assert.h /Library/Frameworks/GStreamer.framework/Headers/assertCOPY.h
 ````

-###For Windows (Tested in visual studio 2012, on Windows 7 & 8)
+###For Windows VS2015 / Windows 10

-You need to download GStreamer v1.0.
-To install it under windows use the 1.2.2 packages located [http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/](http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/) any later version from [http://gstreamer.freedesktop.org/data/pkg/windows](http://gstreamer.freedesktop.org/data/pkg/windows) should work but haven't been tested yet.
+Depending on the configuration you want to compile your application with (32/64bit), download the corresponding installers.
 It is **important** to install the complete version when the installer asks, or it won't install some plugins like h264 encoder and decoder, audio input... in general everything in gstreamer bad and ugly won't be installed with the tipical installation mode.

-* [gstreamer-1.0-x86-1.2.2.msi](http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/gstreamer-1.0-x86-1.2.2.msi) installs the necesary libraries for applications to run.

-* [gstreamer-1.0-devel-x86-1.2.2.msi](http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/gstreamer-1.0-devel-x86-1.2.2.msi) installs the development files needed to compile gst applications.

-###For Windows VS2015 / Windows 10
-Depending on the configuration you want to compile your application with (32/64bit), download the corresponding installers:
 * 32bit
 	* download and install [gstreamer-1.0-x86-1.7.1](http://gstreamer.freedesktop.org/data/pkg/windows/1.7.1/gstreamer-1.0-x86-1.7.1.msi)
 	* download and install [gstreamer-1.0-devel-x86-1.7.1](http://gstreamer.freedesktop.org/data/pkg/windows/1.7.1/gstreamer-1.0-devel-x86-1.7.1.msi)